 We have proposed a novel AdaBoost-based ATR system for the classification of three types of ground vehicles in the MSTAR public database.
-Targets in the MSTAR data have randomly distributed poses, ranging from 0° to 360°.
+Targets in the MSTAR data have randomly distributed poses, ranging from $0^{\circ}$ to $360^{\circ}$ .
 To eliminate variations in target poses we have proposed an efficient pose estimator, whereby all targets are rotated to the same aspect angle.
 To compensate for the occasional pose estimation error, we have proposed to represent MSTAR images by two highly correlated feature vectors, called fine and raw features.
 Such data representation has allowed us to formulate the ATR problem as a machine-learning problem, where the AdaBoost algorithm is used for two purposes: as a classifier and as a fine/raw-feature fusion method.
-Through feature fusion, we have efficiently reduced the redundant information contained in the two feature vectors.
+Through feature fusion, we have efficiently utilized the information contained in the two feature vectors.
 As the base learner in AdaBoost, we have proposed to use the RBF network, which is a binary classifier.
 Since identification of multiple types of vehicles in the MSTAR database represents the multiclass recognition problem, we have employed the error-correcting output codes (ECOC) method to decompose it into a set of binary problems, which can be then classified by the RBF net.
 AdaBoost combines the outcomes of each binary classification into a code word, which is then "decoded" by measuring the distance of that code word from the pre-defined code words representing the three ground-vehicle classes in the MSTAR database.

 Further, we have reported the results of our large-scale experiments.
-When all the available training data is used, our system achieves 99.63% correct classification rate.
+When all the available training data (seven serial numbers of the three vehicle classes) is used, our system achieves 99.63% correct classification rate.
 To our knowledge, this is the best result ever reported in the literature.
-When only a subset of the training data is used, our system achieves 96.12% correct classification rate.
+When only a subset of the training data (only three serial numbers, one per vehicle class) is used, our system achieves 96.12% correct classification rate.
 This means that our system has a very good generalization capacity.
+Furthermore, the classification performance of our system, when the fine and raw feature sets are combined through the AdaBoost-based feature fusion, is better than that of the system using only one feature set.